SAP-archive/btp-extend-workflow-cai-msteams/Part1/README.md

 In a Booster Catalog you can find booster **"Set up account for Workflow Management"** which helps you to set up a development environment where you can work with SAP Workflow Management service in your SAP BTP account.

 This guided set of automated steps will configure entitlements of workflow management services, subscribe to the workflow management application, create a service instance for: workflow management, workflow, create needed destinations, and assign all needed roles to your user.
 In the background, the booster will also automatically enable Cloud Foundry and create default space, if not done already.
-Business

 As the booster completes, your subaccount will be ready to start building using SAP Workflow Management.
-You'll have appropriate authorizations set up and assigned to your user, an Business Application Studio (IDE) setup and configured to work with Workflow artifacts, and an instance of the main Workflow service set up explicitly.
+You'll have appropriate authorizations set up and assigned to your user, an SAP Business Application Studio (IDE) setup and configured to work with Workflow artifacts, and an instance of the main Workflow service set up explicitly.

 ### 1.1.
-Go to your SAP BTP trial account and go to **Boosters** section.
-Find the **"Set up account for Workflow Management"** booster and open it.
+Go to your SAP BTP trial account and go to *Boosters* section.
+Find the *"Set up account for Workflow Management"* booster and open it.

 ![Boosters](./images/boosterstart.png)

 ### 1.2.
-Get overview which Services and Subscriptions are part of this booster and start the booster
+Get overview which Services and Subscriptions are part of this booster and *start* the booster

 ![Booster Overview](./images/boosteroverview.png)